MattesGroeger/MGCommand/Readme.md

 Executing several commands at once
 ---

-Commands can be added to command groups (`MGCommandGroup`) which will then execute all commands.
+Commands can be added to command groups (`MGCommandGroup`) which will then execute all commands concurrently.
 The command group itself implements the `MGAsyncCommand` protocol.
-It will finish it's own execution when all added commands have finished their own execution.
+It will finish when all added commands have finished their execution.

 ```objective-c
 MGCommandGroup *commandGroup = [[MGCommandGroup alloc] init];